 - The pecs must do the work – not the arms via the hands – so pay attention to how your pecs are engaging.

-- Performing these will stress your pectorals much more, compared to a single set, and extra muscle fibers will be recruited during the execution of the second set.
+Compared to a single set exercises, supersets will stress your pectorals much more.
+Also extra muscle fibers will be recruited during the execution of the second set.

 PRESSING EXERCISE USING FREE WEIGHTS